 If you have a single-stemmed palm with a broken stem, you'll unfortunately have to discard it.
 Since it cannot recover from this type of injury, the palm will die.
 If you have a multistemmed palm with a partially broken stem, trim away the stem at the base of the plant without cutting into the other stems.

 Before making any cuts on your palm, sanitize your handheld pruners by wiping the blades with ethanol or isopropyl alcohol (at least 70 percent).
 This is an important part of caring for a palm because it helps to prevent the spread of disease from potential pathogens that may be lurking on dirty shears.

 Choosing Indoor Palms

-When considering the purchase of an indoor palm or replacing one that didn't make it, you may decide in favor of a multistemmed palm over a single-stemmed specimen.
+When considering the purchase of an indoor palm or replacing one that didn't make it, consider acquiring a multistemmed palm instead of a single-stemmed specimen.
 This way, if the plant suffers a calamity at the hands of a child or encounters a brush with a wayward vacuum cleaner, it will have backup stems to ensure its chances of survival.

-A lovely multistemmed choice is the lady palm (Rhapis excelsa).
+One lovely, multistemmed choice is the lady palm (Rhapis excelsa).
 Although it's a perennial in U.S. Department of Agriculture plant hardiness zones 9 through 11, it is an excellent potted plant for indoors.
 Another multistemmed palm recommended for growing indoors is the European fan palm (Chamaerops humilis, USDA zones 9-11).
-Although each of these palms has a potential mature height of 15 feet when grown outdoors, both typically reach only 6 feet when grown as potted plants indoors.
+Both of these palm species can grow to 15 feet tall outdoors, but they typically reach only 6 feet when grown as potted plants indoors.